Shubhamag12/Face-Detection-and-Recognition/FaceDetection/Cascade Classifier/readme.md

-## This section contains differnces between Haar Cascade and LBP classifiers.
+## This section contains differences between Haar Cascade and LBP classifiers.
 > The notebook 'Face_Detection' compares the time taken and accuracy to find the faces in an image.
 <hr>